-- 1. Child Centred We hold the child in mind and keep them at the forefront of decision making - 2.
-Ambitious We strive to be the best at providing long term, stable, supported placements - 3.
-Compassionate We maintain a working environment which supports people both professionally and personally - 4.
-Inspirational To adopt an attitude and culture where creativity and adaptability are core - 5.
-Empathic To show respect and love for each other.
+- 1. Child centred We hold the child in mind and keep them at the forefront of devision making. - 2.
+Ambitious- We strive to be the best and providing long term, stable, supported placements. - 3.
+Compassionate We maintain a working environment which supports people both professionally and personally. - 4.
+Inspirational To adopt an attitude and culture where creativity and adaptability are core. - 5.
+Empathetic To show respect and love for each other.